 Vic: Variation Claims and Excluded Amounts

-The Victorian Act contains unique differences to similar Acts in all other States and Territories.
-The Act fails to allow adjudication of many payment disputes covered in the rest of Australia.
+The Victorian Act has unique differences to similar Acts operating in all other States and Territories.
+The Act prohibits an adjudicator to determine many payment disputes which similar legislation allows in the rest of Australia.

 Time frame in which to make a claim